JALLAGLAG/RAVDESS-VGG16-Emotion-Recognition/README.md

 # Two-Stage VGG16 Emotion Recognition on RAVDESS

-This repository contains a compact implementation of the code used for the paper:
+This repository contains the implementation used in the paper:

 **A Two-Stage Deep Learning Approach for Facial Emotion Recognition in RAVDESS Videos**

-The repository includes only the essential scripts required for reproducibility:
+The repository includes the essential scripts required for reproducibility:

 1. Frame extraction from RAVDESS videos.
 2. Actor-independent 5-fold cross-validation.